cockroachdb/docs/v22.2/alter-index.md

 [`RENAME TO`](rename-index.html) | Change the name of an index.
 [`SPLIT AT`](split-at.html) | Force a [range split](architecture/distribution-layer.html#range-splits) at the specified row in the index.
 [`UNSPLIT AT`](unsplit-at.html) | Remove a range split enforcement in the index.
+`[NOT] VISIBLE`| Set whether an index is visible to the [cost-based optimizer](cost-based-optimizer.html#control-whether-the-optimzer-uses-an-index).
+If not visible, the index won't be used in queries unless specifically selected with [index hint](indexes.html#selection).
+For an example, see [Set an index to be not visible](#set-an-index-to-be-not-visible).

 ## View schema changes